helium/HIP/0000-Eliminate-Rewards-for-IOT-Redundant-Coverage.md

 ## Summary

-Currently hotspots receive rewards for providing Redundant Coverage where other Hotspots are also rewarded for covering the same are.
+Currently, hotspots receive rewards for providing Redundant Coverage where other Hotspots are also rewarded for covering the same are.
 This proposal intends to only reward the *First to Witness* in areas with *Redundant Coverage* when there are greater than *Maximum Witnesses* to a beacon.

 ## Motivation

 - Hotspots that are less than *Minimum Distance* hexes apart are providing *Redundant Coverage*.
-- Disuade people from installing multiple hotspots per location when additional rewards are the motivation.
+- Dissuade people from installing multiple hotspots per location when additional rewards are the motivation.
 - Encourage people to spread out to under served areas.
 - Some people believe Proof of Coverage rewards are broken and alternatives should be developed.